devdotbo/bmn-evm-resolver/NEXT_AGENT.md

 # Next Agent Handover

-This document provides a minimal, high-signal handover for the next agent to continue work seamlessly.
+This document provides a minimal, high-signal handover for the next agent continue work seamlessly.

 ## Current Runtime Status